eliseshaffer/portfolio/src/_posts/2020-03-31-love-letter-to-defunct-software.md

 layout: post
 title: A Love Letter To Defunct Software
 date: 2020-03-31
+excerpt: "I love technology.
+There's something exciting about opening up a new product and seeing the thought and care that went into designing it.
+And it's equally sad to watch a product that speaks to you disappear from the world.
+What follows is a list of software that is no longer with us, but was still loved."
 ---

 I love technology.
 There's something exciting about opening up a new product and seeing the thought and care that went into designing it.
 And it's equally sad to watch a product that speaks to you disappear from the world.
 What follows is a list of software that is no longer with us, but was still loved.